Licensure

 Less traditional roles may encompass architecture journalism, architectural photography, or sales.

-Over the next ten years, the U.S. BLS projects that 9,900 more architecture professionals will enter the workforce.
+Over the next 10 years, the U.S. Bureau of Labor Statistics (BLS) projects that 9,900 more architecture professionals will enter the workforce in the following roles.

 - Sustainable design